zaf/resample/Readme.md

 The package warps an io.Reader in a Resampler that resamples and writes all input data.
 Input should be RAW PCM encoded audio samples.

-For usage details please see the code snippet in the cmd folder.
+For usage details please see the code snippets in the cmd folder.

 ## Usage